iturner72/book-notes/the_revolt_of_the_public.md

     debt, Washington politics and politicians in general, and President Obama's legislation, like the stimulus  and the health-care plan, in particular.
 * 203 The profound disconnect between talk and action gives the game away.
-The *aims* of emocratic government have shifted, even if the language of politics has yet to catch up.
+The *aims* of democratic government have shifted, even if the language of politics has yet to catch up.
 High modernist government was an austere prophet, demanding the destruction of the muddled present to make room for the perfect future.
 Late modernist government is more like a kindly uncle,